rclone/rclone/docs/content/dropbox.md

 store.
 There is a full list of them in the ["Ignored Files" section of this document](https://www.dropbox.com/en/help/145).
-Rclone will issue an error message `File name disallowed - not uploading` if it attempt to upload one of those file names, but the sync won't fail.
+Rclone will issue an error message `File name disallowed - not uploading` if it attempts to upload one of those file names, but the sync won't fail.

 If you have more than 10,000 files in a directory then `rclone purge dropbox:dir` will return the error `Failed to purge: There are too